MenheraBot/MenheraBot/README.md

 ## 🔥 | Running

-This monorepo is divided in 3 main packages.
-The REST takes care of making contact with Discord's API, with this, we can avoid rate limits before making the request to the API **(NOT USED AT THE MOMENT)**.
+This monorepo is divided in 2 packages.
 The Orchestrator receives all data from the outside world.
 It receives the HTTP interactions from Discord, vote webhooks from top.gg and prometheus scrapes.
 And we got the the Events pacakge, which takes care of processing every interaction made by users.
 To run the bot, just follow the steps:

 1. 🧹 Clone the repository